-- 6.4 The manager should arrange to meet the probationer and review the progress made in relation to the standards and objectives identified at the initial meeting. - 6.5 The manager should normally complete the interim review form (form 2) within five working days of the meeting.
-This should be passed to the probationer for comment and signature.
-The form should also be passed to Human Resources, if there are concerns about performance Human Resources will arrange a follow up discussion with the manager to agree any appropriate action, see section 7.
+- 6.4.
+The manager should arrange to meet the probationer and review the progress made in relation to the standards and objectives identified at the initial meeting. - 6.5.
+The manager should normally complete the interim review form (form 2) within five working days of the meeting.
+This should be passed to the probationer for comment and signature and then sent to People and OD through Manager Self-Service (MSS).
+If there are concerns about performance, contact People and OD as soon as possible, who will arrange a follow up discussion to agree any appropriate action.
+See section 7 of this policy and the Extending or not meeting probation guide for further information.